bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_wallet.md

 })();
 ```

-Individual wallets have their own api keys, referred to internally as "tokens" (a 32 byte hash - calculated as `HASH256(m/44'->ec-private-key|tokenDepth)`).
+There are three levels of authentication for the bcoin wallet API server:

+### 1. API Key

+The API key is set either in `wallet.conf` or with the argument `--api-key=` at launch.
+When set, the API key is required (using [HTTP Basic Authorization](https://en.wikipedia.org/wiki/Basic_access_authentication))
+to access ALL endpoints, otherwise a `401 Unauthorized` error is returned.
+See the section on [node API server authentication](#authentication) for tips on creating a strong key.

+### 2. Wallet tokens

+Every individual wallet has its own security token, which is a 32 byte hash calculated from the wallet master key:

+`SHA256(m/44' Private Key | tokenDepth)`

 A wallet is always created with a corresponding token.
-When using API endpoints
+Even watch-only wallets will have a master private key,
+used just for this purpose.
+The token is returned when a wallet is created, or from the [wallet info](#get-wallet-info)
+API endpoint (which is restricted to `admin` access, see next subsection).
+When `wallet-auth` is set to `true`,
-for a specific wallet, the token must be sent back in the query string or JSON
+the token must be sent in the query string or JSON body for any requests regarding that wallet.
-body.
+Requests with incorrect tokens are rejected with a `403 Forbidden` error.

+### 3. Wallet admin token

+The admin token is set by the user in `wallet.conf`, with the launch argument `bcoin --wallet-admin-token=`
+or, if running `bwallet` as a separate server, just `bwallet --admin-token=`.
+It is required to be a 32 byte hex string.
+Like the individual wallet tokens, it is only required when
+`wallet-auth: true`, and must be included in the query string or JSON body.
+Requests sent with an
+admin token automatically overrides individual wallet tokens, and can therefore access all wallets.

+The admin token also enables access to extra API endpoints outlined in [Wallet Admin Commands](#wallet-admin-commands).

 <aside class="warning">
 The examples in this section demonstrate how to use a wallet token for API access, which is recommended.
 However, for clarity, further examples in these docs will omit the token requirement.